 - Provide leadership on the Middlebury campus and beyond.

-Selected CSE Fellows will spend time working with staff at the CSE to plan experiential-learning opportunities designed to enhance her/his academic work and lay the groundwork for leading a life of social change.
-For most Fellows, the first summer of experience will be in a structured environment (e.g., a program such as ThinkImpact, or an internship with Endeavor) which will foster the student’s understanding of such work in a professional context and introduce the challenge of addressing 21st century global challenges in a structured, mentored environment.
+Fellows spend time working with staff mentors to plan experiential-learning opportunities designed to enhance their academic work and lay the foundations for leading a life of social change.
+Many Fellows spend their first summer in a structured internship environment, which can strengthen the student’s understanding of how change work takes place in a professional context and which introduces them to the challenges and opportunities associated with working in the social impact field.